What is a TAR file?

 - Directory Organization

-A Tar file doesn’t have any magic number.
+A TAR file doesn’t have any magic number.
 It contains a series of blocks where each block is of BLOCKSIZE bytes.

 Each file archived is represented by a header block which describes the file, followed by zero or more blocks which give the contents of the file.
 At the end of the archive file there are two 512-byte blocks filled with binary zeros as an end-of-file marker.
 A reasonable system should write such end-of-file marker at the end of an archive, but must not assume that such a block exists when reading an archive.
 In particular GNU tar always issues a warning if it does not encounter it.